ItzLevvie/MicrosoftTeams-msinternal/README.md

 This repository contains multiple files:
 * [defconfig](defconfig) which shows daily builds, experimental builds, preview builds, and public builds for Microsoft Teams classic.
-* [defconfig2](defconfig2) which shows builds in all rings for Microsoft Teams classic, Microsoft Teams (free), Microsoft Teams (work or school), and Microsoft Teams Rooms.
+* [defconfig2](defconfig2) which shows builds in all rings for Microsoft Teams classic, Microsoft Teams (personal), Microsoft Teams, and Microsoft Teams Rooms.

 This repository contains the source code for:
 * [Get-MicrosoftTeams.ps1](src/Get-MicrosoftTeams.ps1) which allows you to fetch the latest builds in different environments, and different rings.
 * [launch.ps1](tools/launch.ps1) which allows you to create your own `RELEASES` file.

 > [!IMPORTANT]
-> If you have any feedback for Microsoft Teams (free), please submit them to our [public feedback portal](https://aka.ms/teamslifefeedback), or to our [private feedback portal - only available to Microsoft employees](https://aka.ms/teamslifeinternalfeedback).
+> If you have any feedback for Microsoft Teams (personal), please submit them to our [public feedback portal](https://aka.ms/teamslifefeedback), or to our [private feedback portal - only available to Microsoft employees](https://aka.ms/teamslifeinternalfeedback).
 >
-> If you have any feedback for Microsoft Teams (work or school), please submit them to our [public feedback portal](https://aka.ms/teamsfeedback), or to our [private feedback portal - only available to Microsoft employees](https://aka.ms/teamsinternalfeedback).
+> If you have any feedback for Microsoft Teams, please submit them to our [public feedback portal](https://aka.ms/teamsfeedback), or to our [private feedback portal - only available to Microsoft employees](https://aka.ms/teamsinternalfeedback).

 > [!NOTE]
 > Installing these builds does not necessarily mean you will have access to new features.